Directors Wilfully Destroying Books

 What the police must prove

-In order for the Police to prove their case at Court, they must prove each of the following matters beyond a reasonable doubt.
+The prosecution must prove each of the following matters beyond a reasonable doubt.

 - The accused was a director, officer or member of any body corporate or public company.